-150 Beam in equilibrium
+271 Beam in equilibrium, 1

-A 10 kg beam with length 2.0 m can pivot about its left end.
+A 10 kg beam with length $2.0 \,\mathrm{m}$ can pivot about its left end.
 A rope is attached as illustrated.
-Determine the tension so that the beam stays at rest horizontally.
+(131F2022)

 - a) State the conditions for equilibrium.

 - b) Draw all the force vectors on the beam.

 - c) Identify a pivot point (there are many correct possibilities - one is much more useful than the others) and determine expressions for the torque exerted by each force about the pivot.